GregWoods/gregwoods.github.io/_posts/2010-04-19-the-bad-design-of-everyday-things-part-4.md

 **Similarities to Software Development**
 I cannot tell whether the problems are:

-  1. Irrelevant&#8230; no-one cares but me
+  1. Irrelevant... no-one cares but me
   2. The fault of cost-cutting
   3. The fault of architects or interior designers who prefer minimal over usable